bk2564/calendar/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page reloads automatically when you make changes.
-You may also see any lint errors in the console.
+Any lint errors will be displayed in the console.

-### Info about the app
+## About the App

-You can set the date shown by selecting in the date input You can set the milliseconds delay of each day
+- You can manually set the displayed date using a date input.
+- You can define the delay (in milliseconds) between each simulated day.
+- The internal logic detects:
+  - Months with 30 or 31 days
+  - February with 28 or 29 days
+  - Leap years, detected automatically by the system

+## Important Disclaimer

-#### THIS PROJECT DOESN'T SHOW THE CORRECT DATE OF THE REAL CALENDAR
+⚠ **THIS PROJECT DOES NOT SHOW THE REAL CURRENT DATE**

-It's just a logic toy-project, which detects months with 30, 31 days and February with 28/29 when it's a leap year, which also is detected by the system
+This application is **not** a real-world calendar.
+It is a **logic experiment / toy project** designed to simulate date progression based on internal rules, not actual time.